target/grease/docs/index.rst

 What is Guest Reliability Engineering?
 +++++++++++++++++++++++++++++++++++++++

 GRE is the newest generation of operations at Target.
+We utilize `Google's SRE <https://landing.google.com/sre/>`_ as inspiration for our new vision to bring joy to our guests.
+We help provide support to product groups across Target as well as help build more reliable & scalable systems.

 Indices and tables
 ==================